Skip to content

 /var/backups/i-doit Backups

-The appliance provides a "naked" installation of i-doit pro.
-This means that neither demo files nor additional add-ons are included.
+The appliance provides a "bare" installation of i-doit.
+This means neither demo data nor additional i-doit add-ons are included.

-Further information for first steps with i-doit are also described in the knowledge base under Basics.
+Further first steps with i-doit are also described in the Knowledge Base under Basics.

 Troubleshooting#